|Charles Bean Atop the Great Pyramid at Cheops |

 With the possibility of a detailed history in mind, he also urged the systematic collection of records.
 In May 1917 the Australian War Records Section (AWRS) began operations under the command of Lt. (later Lt.
 Col.) John L. Treloar OBE (1894-1952), who later would be the Director of the AWM for 32 years.
 The stated purpose of the AWRS was to keep Australia’s war history completely distinct from Britain’s.

-On his return to Australia after 4 ½ years overseas, he began the official history.
-He estimated that this would take five years; however it ran to twelve volumes and wasn’t completed until 1942.
+On his return to Australia after four and a half years overseas, he began the official history.
+He estimated that this would take five years; however it ran to 12 volumes and wasn’t completed until 1942.
 He wrote the first six volumes and edited the rest.

 |Bean Working the Australian Official History in 1935|

 After WWII he was financially strapped.
 The body of his work was not generating much income; the only copyright he still held was for ANZAC to Amiens.
 In 1952 he became chairman of the Board of the AWM (an unpaid position) and was commissioned to evaluate WW1 relics for inclusion in the collections.
 In this role, his principles were to "avoid glorification of war and boasting of victory" and "perpetuating enmity…”

 Between 1947 and 1958 he chaired the Promotion Appeals Board of the Australian Broadcasting Commission.
 In 1950 he wrote a history of Australia's non-government schools called Here, My Son.
 His early books, The Dreadnought of the Darling and On the Wool Track, were republished in new editions.
 He planned a series of biographies but only one was written: Two Men I Knew, about the Generals Bridges and White.
 It was Bean’s last book.